 The MDO law allows the California Department of Corrections and Rehabilitation (CDCR) and the California Department of Mental Health (DMH) to provide mental health treatment to those suffering from severe mental health disorders prior to, during, and even after their parole.

-To fall within the legal definition of a mentally disordered offender, the individual must meet all the following requirements:
+To fall within the legal definition of a mentally disordered offender, the individual must meet the following five requirements:

-- the inmate received a determinate sentence for a specifically enumerated violent crime, (examples of which include, but are not limited to):
+- The inmate received a determinate sentence for a specifically enumerated violent crime.
+Examples include but are not limited to:

 - certain California sex offenses (if convicted of a violent sex offense, California’s sexually violent predator (SVP) parole laws may apply as well),